Popo047/Popo047/README.md

 - 👋 Hi, I’m Soham Debnath
-- 👀 I’m interested in learning mainly FrontEnd (and also Backend) framework, specially ReactJS.
+- 👀 I’m interested in working with ReactJS.
 - 🌱 I’m constantly learning ReactJS and libraries associated with it.
-Meanwhile also focussing on integrating it with backend frameworks like Django, Firebase and Ruby on Rails.
+Meanwhile also focussing on integrating it with backend frameworks like Nodejs.
 - 💞️ I’m looking to collaborate on various projects and also recruiters who are hiring for full time employment.
 - 📫 Contact me via email: sanchay2234@gmail.com.
 Phone : +91 8240138811.